Uninsured and Underinsured Motorist Laws in Georgia

 Filing insurance claims and dealing with insurance company representatives can be highly confusing and frustrating – even when it’s your own insurer.
 Insurance companies, after all, are out to protect their profits and care very little about your own rights, interests and future.
 This is why you should seek help from an experienced auto accident attorney as soon as possible after a crash in Atlanta or anywhere else in Georgia.

 At Adamson & Cleveland, LLC, we will review all relevant insurance policies and fully explain what coverage is available to you.
 While you focus on your health and family, we will deal with the insurance company and aggressively pursue all compensation you are due.
-We bring to our clients more than 40 years of experience and a record that includes more than $150 million secured in verdicts and settlements.
+We bring to our clients over 75 years of experience and a record that includes more than $150 million secured in verdicts and settlements.
 Your initial consultation is always free.
 Contact us today to get started.

 Kevin Adamson is a former college baseball player who brings a competitive spirit to personal injury trials and settlement negotiations.
 Kevin played baseball at LaGrange College and went on to earn his MBA from Lynchburg College and his J.D. from Samford University’s Cumberland School of Law.
 Since 2001, he has focused on personal injury law and secured numerous six- and seven-figure results for his clients.
 He is also a registered arbitrator and mediator with extensive experience handling contract negotiations for a variety of professional services, including athletic contracts.
 Kevin also owns his own airplane and makes frequent use of it for his law practice, which has taken him to 18 states.